-1. Feed rate too high.

-2. Draft too low.
-(Check burn pot clean-out slide and door gasket).

-3. Burn pot or heat exchanger tubes may need to be cleaned.

-4. Combination of all the above.

-5. #6 status blink: A 6 blink control board status indication is caused by poor or incomplete combustion.
+- 1. Feed rate too high. - 2.
+Draft too low.
+(Check burn pot clean-out slide and door gasket). - 3.
+Burn pot or heat exchanger may need to be cleaned. - 4.
+Combination of all the above. - 5. #6 status blink: A 6 blink control board status indication is caused by poor or incomplete combustion.
 The Automatic Ignition circuit board has the ability to track the combustion through feed settings and ESP temperatures.
 When the control board has calculated poor or incomplete combustion, it will shut down the unit as a safety feature.
-(Poor or incomplete combustion is a contributer of creosote which may cause a chimney fire)

-A 6 blink status may be caused by several things:

-1. Blocked or partially blocked flue.

-2. Blocked or partially blocked inlet air.

-a.
-Backdraft damper on the inlet pipe may be stuck closed.

-b.
-If outside air is installed, the inlet cover may be blocked.

-3. The air chamber under the burnpot may be filled with fines and small bits of ash.

-4. The holes in the burnpot may be getting filled with ash or carbon buildup.

-5. Combustion blower fan blades may need cleaned.

-6. There is no fuel in the hopper.
+(Poor or incomplete combustion is a contributer of creosote which may cause a chimney fire) A 6 blink status may be caused by several things: - 1.
+Blocked or partially blocked flue. - 2.
+Blocked or partially blocked inlet air. - a.
+Backdraft damper on the inlet pipe may be stuck closed. - b.
+If outside air is installed, the inlet cover may be blocked. - 3.
+The air chamber under the burnpot may be filled with eter with a maximum length of 1.5" long. fines and small bits of ash. - 4.
+The holes in the burnpot may be getting filled with ash or carbon buildup. - 5.
+Combustion blower fan blades may need to be and all others at 3% or more. cleaned. - 6.
+Broken or blocked muffler fitting, in hopper. - 7.
+There is no fuel in the hopper.